sportsclimbs/grades/content/lists/uk-routes.md

 5. The second ascent of *The Wild West* (8c+) at Raven Tor by Will Bosi
 6. The fourth ascent (first British repeat) of *Northern Lights* (9a) at Kilnsey by Will Bosi.
 7. The twelth ascent of *Progress* (8c+) by Eder Lomba Lopez de Ipiña.
 He suggests a downgrade after using new kneebar beta.
-8. The thirteenth ascent of *Progress* by (8c+) Josh Ibbetson
+8. The thirteenth ascent of *Progress* by (8c+) Josh Ibbetson.
 9. The fourteenth ascent of *Progress* (8c+) by Ted Kingsnorth.
 10. The fifteenth ascent of *Progress* (8c+) by Pete Dawson.
 11. The fifth ascent of *Northern Lights* (9a) by Josh Ibbetson.
 12. The third ascent of *Batshadow* (9a/+) by Josh Ibbetson.
-13. The eleventh ascent of *Evolution* (8c+) by Ethan Walker
+13. The eleventh ascent of *Evolution* (8c+) by Ethan Walker.
-14. The fourth ascent of *Batman* (9a/+) by Toby Roberts
+14. The fourth ascent of *Batman* (9a/+) by Toby Roberts.
-15. The eleventh ascent of *Hubble* (9a?) by Toby Roberts
+15. The eleventh ascent of *Hubble* (9a?) by Toby Roberts.
+16. The second ascent of *Mutation* (9a+) by Will Bosi.

 Additionally both Eder Lomba Lopez de Ipiña and Josh Ibbetson were getting close to the first repeat of Steve McClure's *Rainman* (9b) and Toby Roberts, having completed the fourth ascent of Batman has also joined the race for the prestigious second ascent of the UK's hardest route.
-Will Bosi has got very close to making the second ascent of Steve McClure's *Mutation* (9a/+) at Raven Tor earlier in the year.

 In June Eder repeated *Progress* at Kilnsey finding two new kneebar rests on this power-endurance route.
 He thinks this makes a substantial difference to the difficulty saying it is now comparable in difficulty to *True North*, the 8c some 10m to the R of *Progress*.
 The route saw three subsequent ascents by Josh Ibbetson, Ted Kingsnorth, and Pete Dawson.
 Josh and Ted both used kneebars with kneepads.
 Ted Kingsnorth felt for him the route was still worth 8c+ though: